r-arvind/r-arvind.github.io/_posts/2020-12-26-4-seo-practices-that-every-frontend-developer-should-follow.md

 ```html
     <img src="someimage.jpg" alt="Image of a flower"> </img>
 ```
-The google bots which crawl your websites cannot see the image.
-They instead use the alt tag to understand what the image is about
+The google bots which crawl your websites cannot see what the image is about.
+Instead, they use the alt tag to understand what the image is about

 ## 3. `rel` Attribute for Links